Psychological horror (film and television): Story pacing

-Story pacing is another notable cinematic technique in psychological horror films, expressly the lapse in time between the character's and audience’s knowledge.
-Alfred Hitchcock’s iconic shower scene in Psycho (1960) illustrates Marion Crane facing away from the bathroom door when the killer enters.
+Story pacing is another notable cinematic technique in psychological horror films, expressly the lapse in time between the character's and audience's knowledge.
+Alfred Hitchcock's iconic shower scene in Psycho (1960) illustrates Marion Crane facing away from the bathroom door when the killer enters.
 At this point in time, the audience can see the killer behind Crane.
-This period of time between the audience’s foreknowledge and Crane’s terror when the killer pulls back the shower curtain and raises his knife intensifies the dramatization of the scene.
-Linda Williams in her article Film Bodies: Gender, Genre, and Excess how “[s]ome of the most violent and terrifying moments of the horror film genre occur in moments when the female victim meets the psycho-killer-monster unexpectedly, before she is ready.
+This period of time between the audience's foreknowledge and Crane's terror when the killer pulls back the shower curtain and raises his knife intensifies the dramatization of the scene.

+Linda Williams, in her article Film Bodies: Gender, Genre, and Excess, talks about how "[s]ome of the most violent and terrifying moments of the horror film genre occur in moments when the female victim meets the psycho-killer-monster unexpectedly, before she is ready.
 The female victims who are not ready for the attack die.
-This surprise encounter, too early, often takes place at a moment of sexual anticipation when the female victim thinks she is about to meet her boyfriend or lover.”
+This surprise encounter, too early, often takes place at a moment of sexual anticipation when the female victim thinks she is about to meet her boyfriend or lover."

 History

 Scholars and film historians have proposed different starting points for the psychological horror genre.
 Though noted historian David J. Skal regarded The Black Cat (1934) as "the first psychological horror film in America," Hayward traced its emergence to the post-World War II era, citing films like Psycho and Peeping Tom (1960) as key examples.
 However, Psycho was notably inspired by the French film Les Diaboliques (1955).
-Based on the novel Celle qui n’était plus (which translates to She Who Was No More in English), Les Diaboliques follows the alleged drowning of a cruel headmaster who is rumored to be alive and well as the film progresses.
-Hayward described the film as “preoccupied with the failure to know the intentionality of other people's acts.”
-Daniel Tilsley writes in Existential and Phenomenological Horror in Les Diaboliques, that the protagonist’s “direction is focused on this idea of misdirection, making audiences believe that the events occurring on screen are other than what they are.
+Based on the novel Celle qui n'était plus (which translates to She Who Was No More in English), Les Diaboliques follows the alleged drowning of a cruel headmaster who is rumored to be alive and well as the film progresses.
+Hayward described the film as "preoccupied with the failure to know the intentionality of other people's acts."
+Daniel Tilsley writes in Existential and Phenomenological Horror in Les Diaboliques, that the protagonist's "direction is focused on this idea of misdirection, making audiences believe that the events occurring on screen are other than what they are.

 The audience is made to believe that they are watching a horror film, just as the protagonist Christina (Vera Clouzot) is made to believe that the world she inhabits is irrational and supernatural [...]
-Les Diaboliques is a psychological thriller disguised as a supernatural horror film.”
-Andrew Tudor, a professor for the School of Arts and Creative Technologies at the University of York, argued how the sudden emergence of psychological horror films in the 1960s and 1970s “owe more to Les Diaboliques than to Psycho.”
+Les Diaboliques is a psychological thriller disguised as a supernatural horror film."
+Andrew Tudor, a professor for the School of Arts and Creative Technologies at the University of York, argued how the sudden emergence of psychological horror films in the 1960s and 1970s "owe more to Les Diaboliques than to Psycho."
 The film prompted a shift from portraying external horrors to portraying internal ones, reflecting distorted perception and irrational fears that came with the Second World War and French existentialism.